Detection Library

 | Enabled | Whether this keyword is active |

 | Target Value | What the keyword maps to (league code or sport name).
-Not used for Event Type. |
+Not used for Event Type or Separators. |

 | Priority | Numeric priority — higher values are checked first |